DanTup/TestAdapters/README.karma.md

 8. In Visual Studio, toggle the "Run Tests on Build" option _on_ in the Test Explorer Window
 9. Right-click -> Refresh on the project, to ensure Visual Studio spots the test-results.testxml file
 10. As you make changes to your js files and press save, Karma will now automatically execute your tests and the results will magically update in Visual Studio!
+11. Bonus: You can open up other browsers and point them at the url that's loaded in the existing browsers and they will automatically be used for tests.
+Eg. enter the URL into your smartphone browser, and now it will show up in the test results too!

 Feedback
 ===